-Information for applicants
+Useful Information for applicants

 Don’t forget to read our full admissions policy: Admissions Policy

-No – we interview all applicants.
+No – we offer interviews to all applicants.

-I’ve missed the application deadline – what should I do?
+I’ve missed the application deadline, what should I do?

 All options, including re-taking GCSEs, will be discussed with you at your admissions interview.